-(e) Sites Abutting County Roads

-- i) Six sets of plans (see Section 3, Submission) are submitted to the Secretary/Chairman of the City's Site Plan Review Committee by 5:00 p.m. at least two (2) weeks prior to the scheduled meeting date. - ii) One of the six sets may then be submitted to the County of Lambton by the Secretary/Chairman. - iii) County approval must be obtained prior to final City of Sarnia site plan approval.

-(f) Sites Not Abutting County Roads
+- (d) A date, time and location for a meeting between the owner and the Site Plan Review Committee is established at the time the application is submitted. - (e) Sites Abutting County Roads - Six sets of plans (see Section 3, Submission) are submitted to the Secretary/Chairman of the City's Site Plan Review Committee by 5:00 p.m. atleast two (2) weeks prior to the scheduled meeting date. - ii) One of the six sets may then be submitted to the County of Lambton by the Secretary/Chairman. - iii) County approval must be obtained prior to final City of Sarnia site plan approval. - (f) Sites Not Abutting County Roads